datavaluepeople/dvp-defining-docs/README.md

 This repo should replace the previous iteration of our defining docs from [Google Drive][link to old docs].

+## Contributing

+Contributions should aim to be concise first and foremost, then precise.
+Rely on GitHub's file explorer over maintaining links/contents.
+Flat file structure over nested.

+Partners and members can contribute equally.
+Partner contribution is expected, member contribution is heavily encouraged.

+Any partner can request a Special Majority requirement, as per legal governing documents, on any contribution PR, otherwise only a single/few approvals required.

 [link to old docs]: https://docs.google.com/document/d/1aI_ywv-VXqnCAddv9bWmHjt0_msr3S4MmCe5nvH1jlM/edit?usp=sharing